Hone logo

 • Inserting into an empty tree.

-• Searching for values that do not exist.
+• Searching for a value that doesn't exist.

 Examples